 Differences between outbound and inbound marketing, to better understand which marketing consumers don’t hate and what works the best?

-Outbound marketing typically means traditional marketing where you run TV and radio ads, buy email list; cold call or do email marketing, advertising on billboards or magazine and newspaper.
+Outbound marketing typically means traditional marketing where you run TV and radio ads, buy email lists; cold call or do email marketing, advertising on billboards or magazines, and newspaper.

-While on the other hand, inbound marketing means helping potential customers with their problems and providing relevant information by creating and sharing contents to attract those who are already looking for answers.
+While on the other hand, inbound marketing means helping potential customers with their problems and providing relevant information by creating and sharing content to attract those who are already looking for answers.

 Outbound marketing is to sell your product by interrupting their daily lives, while inbound marketing is built upon the principle of guiding your potential customers by buying their attention with relevant information.

 And initially, talking about which marketing lasts longer and add value, inbound marketing definitely beats outbound marketing as the contents that you create and share for inbound marketing remain forever in search engines and will generate traffic and leads in upcoming days too.

 On the contrary, outbound marketing only lasts as long as you pay for email lists and running ads.